Azure Verified Modules

 2. Prepare your Azure test environment

-AVM performs end-to-end (e2e) test dpeloyments of all modules in Azure for validation.
+AVM performs end-to-end (e2e) test deployments of all modules in Azure for validation.
 We recommend you to perform a local e2e test deployment of your module before you create a PR to the upstream repository.
 Especially because the e2e test deployment will be triggered automatically once you create a PR to the upstream repository.

 1. Have/create an Azure Active Directory Service Principal with at least Contributor & User Access Administrator permissions on the Management-Group/Subscription you want to test the modules in.
 You might find the following links useful: